GilbertoCsar/Step_Motor_Control/README.md

     only;
  3) One fault in the electrical Power Supply, occuring once, during the Reverse Mode, only.
- In order to begin again, each one of these cases, you should press and left once, before, the Stop Button.
+ In order to begin again, each one of these cases, you should press and let go once, before, the Stop Button.
  As an example of this 1), you can see the Video, cited before, in this README.md
 ***LICENSE INFORMATION***